albertein/bbounced/README.md

-bbounce
+bbounced
 =======

-*bbounce* is a simple html5 platform game
+*bbounced* is a simple html5 platform game